dealii/docker-files/README.md

 - https://hub.docker.com/r/dealii/base/

-The directory full-deps contain docker images that download and install all external dependencies for deal.II, using two possible different methods:
+The directory full-deps contain docker images that download and install all external dependencies for deal.II, using different methods:

-- fulldepscandi  (gcc based)
+- fulldepscandi
-- fulldepsmanual (clang based)
+- fulldepsmanual
+- fulldepsspack

 The building of these images is very expensive, and it is done manually, when important updates are available on the external libraries.